Last Updated on

 It’s 80 percent quieter than a traditional acoustic, but it’s louder than an unplugged electric guitar.
 It’s meant to provide diminished sound when wanting to practice in quiet or to keep the volume down so as not to disturb others.
 However, when you do want to be heard, you have an SRT preamp with an under-saddle bridge piezo pickup.
 You can plug straight into your headphones to jam privately or you can hook up to an amp for stage-worthy praise from your audience.

 At first glance, you might think the neck has a short scale – not so.
 The neck joins the body of the guitar at the 14th fret instead of the 12th fret.
 All frets on the neck are easily accessible with the modified folk cutaway, and as a side note, the upper bout is completely removable.
 Compact?
 Check.
 Playable?
 Definitely!
+A popular travel guitar for the acoustic electric enthusiasts.

 - 80% quieter than acoustic